Rodolfo Castro Player Props: Pirates vs. Rockies

 Rodolfo Castro At The Plate

-- Castro is hitting .325 with three doubles, a home run and five walks.
+- Castro is batting .317 with three doubles, a home run and five walks.

-- Castro will look to extend his seven-game hitting streak.
-He's batting .368 with one homer during his last games.

-- Castro has picked up a hit in 56.3% of his 16 games this season, with multiple hits in 18.8% of those games.
+- In 52.9% of his games this year (nine of 17), Castro has picked up at least one hit, and in three of those games (17.6%) he recorded multiple hits.

-- He has hit a long ball in one of 16 games, and in 2.1% of his plate appearances.
+- He has hit a home run in one of 17 games, and in 2% of his plate appearances.

 - In three games this season, Castro has picked up an RBI, with more than one RBI once.